-- Do contact the elder law firm if you wish to change trustees or break the trust.
+- Do contact the elder law firm if you wish to change trustees or undo the trust.

-- Do provide your CPA or tax preparer with a “letter of instruction” regarding the trust tax return and a “letter of instruction” regarding tax deductibility of legal fees.
+- Do provide your CPA or tax preparer with a “letter of instruction” regarding the trust tax return (supplied by the law firm).

 - Do choose your trustee carefully to avoid the expense (and unpleasantness) of having to change the trustee.

-- Do contact the elder law firm if you want to refinance, take a reverse mortgage or equity loan on real property in the trust.
+- Do contact the elder law firm if you want to refinance, take a reverse mortgage or take out a home equity line of credit (“HELOC”) on real property in the trust.

 - Don’t use trust assets to pay telephone or utility bills.

 - Don’t use trust assets to pay personal expenses.